GeminiDRSoftware/astroconda-gemini-internal/doc/source/building_packages.rst

 Instructions for building internal packages (once everything is already set up) are found in the sections :ref:`internal_builds` and :ref:`ci_builds`.
-If you prefer, James can do the initial site setup, allowing you to get started quickly and fill in the rest later.
+If you prefer, James can do the initial site setup, allowing you to get started quickly and study the rest later.

 Build prerequisites